Connect with a certified trainer for free

 When to see a doctor

-Make an appointment to see your doctor when you have pain at your buttocks, along your hamstring, or at your knee that doesn’t get better over time.
-Hamstring tendonitis may sometimes be confused with other conditions, like sciatica, so it’s important to get a correct diagnosis.
+Make an appointment to see your doctor when you have pain in your buttocks, along your hamstring, or at your knee that doesn’t get better over time.
+Hamstring tendonitis may sometimes be confused with other conditions, like sciatica, so it’s important to get a correct diagnosis and rule out a knee flexor strain or similar injury.

-In order to make a diagnosis, your doctor will ask you about the sports you play and request that you perform certain stretches or moves and describe if you feel pain.
-To confirm the diagnosis and rule out other conditions, your doctor may order an x-ray or magnetic resonance imaging (MRI) scan.
+In order to make a diagnosis, your doctor will ask you about the sports you play and request that you perform certain stretches or moves, and describe if you feel pain.
+To confirm the diagnosis and rule out other conditions, your doctor may order an X-ray or magnetic resonance imaging (MRI) scan.

 Non-operative treatment